 The more tests you add, the more robust and reliable your components will be.
 There are a few different types of tests that you'll need: unit tests, snapshot tests and visual regression tests.

 Visual regression tests are brilliant for picking up bugs in components over time.
 For example, if someone changes a token value for the border colour that is meant for the form inputs, but another component is also using that for its border, then your visual regression tests will notify your team of the change when the tests are run.
-Chromatic is great for this because it integrates brilliantly with Storybook, and it's free if your project is open source.
+Chromatic or Percy are great for this because they integrate brilliantly with Storybook, and it's free if your project is open source.